-Below, to mark the course’s launch, Aaron Schuman speaks frankly with Soth about the importance of learning through experience and in particular about acknowledging and overcoming the mistakes, errors, frustrations and ‘failures’ that inevitably occur along the path of any photographic career.
-Soth shares specific examples of technical errors with Schuman, as well as reflecting upon the difficulties of letting projects go, the importance of reconciling oneself with the inevitability of making mistakes, and the vibrancy error can bring to work.
+In an interview with Aaron Schuman for the release of his online course Photographic Storytelling, Alec Soth opens up about the importance of learning through experience and, in particular, about acknowledging and overcoming the mistakes, errors, frustrations and “failures” that inevitably occur along the path of any photographic career.
+Soth shares specific examples of technical errors with Schuman, and reflects upon the difficulties of letting projects go, the importance of reconciling oneself with the inevitability of making mistakes, as well as the vibrancy error can bring to work.

 Aaron Schuman: I wanted to have a conversation with you about the process of learning in general, and more specifically one that is centered around overcoming the notion of “failure” within the photographic process.
 Often there’s a misapprehension that “great photographers” have some sort of “magic touch” when it comes to making pictures.
 But, as anyone who has seriously engaged with photography knows, it’s a medium that requires the practitioner to make mistakes, employ trial and error, and learn from small, sometimes heartbreaking “failures” along the way.
 In a sense, these things are essential to the photographic process.
 How do you work through and overcome the frustrations of “failure” when you’re making new work, and how have you learned to take advantage of those accidents and mistakes when they do inevitably happen?

-Alec Soth: The good thing about discussing these issues with you right now is that I’ve just returned from a three-week-long photographic road-trip, so a lot of the things that you’re describing are right at the forefront of my mind, being processed as we speak.
-Also, I was traveling with a twenty-three-year-old photographer, and it’s interesting to think about it through their eyes as well.
+Alec Soth: The good thing about discussing these issues with you right now is that I’ve just returned from a three-week-long photographic road trip, so a lot of the things that you’re describing are right at the forefront of my mind, being processed as we speak.
+Also, I was traveling with a 23-year-old photographer, and it’s interesting to think about it through their eyes as well.

 Anyway, in that instance, I noticed just how fast I made that calculation.
 BOOM – I was out of the car, and almost immediately in the mode of making things happen.
 I think that my assistant was shocked by just how fast I pulled the car to the side of the road and made everything happen.